|

 Cassandra “Deanie” Hawkins Caldwell – Class of 1986

-Exceptional Children’s Related Services Support Coordinator, Burke County Public Schools;
+Exceptional Children’s Related Services Support Coordinator, Burke County Public Schools, Retired; Adjunct Professor, Gardner-Webb University

 “My joy comes from giving back what was given to me.”
 With these words, Cassandra Hawkins Caldwell, known as Deanie during high school, beautifully describes her calling as a teacher of exceptional children and as an administrator.

-Her current job with Burke County Public Schools is as the Exceptional Children’s Related Services Support Coordinator.
-“I’ve been in this role for 2 1/2 years,” explains Cassandra.
-“I work directly with School Psychologists, Speech Language Pathologists, Occupational Therapists, Physical Therapists, Deaf and Hard of Hearing Teachers and Interpreters, and our Visually Impaired Teacher.
-I also coordinate Special Transportation for our Exceptional Children.
-Not only is this my specific role, but I also serve as an assistant to the Exceptional Children’s Director in various aspects.
+Cassandra retired on December 1, 2023, from her job as the Exceptional Children’s Related Services Support Coordinator for Burke County Public Schools.
+“I had a total of 34 years of service when I retired.
+I am truly grateful that my vision as an educator had come full circle.
+I was able to achieve my goal of retiring from the school central office as an administrator.” explains Cassandra.
+“I worked directly with School Psychologists, Speech Language Pathologists, Occupational Therapists, Physical Therapists, Deaf and Hard of Hearing Teachers and Interpreters, and our Visually Impaired Teacher.
+I also coordinated Special Transportation for our Exceptional Children.
+Not only was this my specific role, but I also served as an assistant to the Exceptional Children’s Director in various aspects.

 “My first five years of teaching were in the exceptional children’s department as a third-sixth grade special education teacher.
 I’ve always had a passion for working with children.
 When obtaining a nursing degree didn’t pan out, I changed my major in college to being a special education teacher.
 Both of my parents worked at the two state facilities in Burke County that serve people with special needs.
-As a teen, I volunteered at then named Western Carolina Center, now called J. Iverson Riddle Developmental Center, and as a college student and adult, I had the opportunity to work at both Broughton Hospital and Western Carolina Center either during vacations from college or as a part-time job during my teaching career.
+As a teen, I volunteered at Western Carolina Center, now called J. Iverson Riddle Developmental Center, and as a college student and adult, I had the opportunity to work at both Broughton Hospital and Western Carolina Center either during vacations from college or as a part-time job during my teaching career.
 So I guess you could say that I have been surrounded by this occupation.
 I can say that my experiences growing up inspired me to pursue this career.

 “While in undergraduate school, I began my education in nursing.
 I dreamed of working in the labor and delivery room.
 After my sophomore year, I changed my major to education.”
 Cassandra earned a Bachelor of Science in Education from Western Carolina University and later attained a Master of Arts degree in Reading from Appalachian State University.
 She also completed the Administration Add-On through Western Carolina and has twice achieved National Board certification for Professional Teachers.